vmpyre/Anon-Chat/README.md

 ### 1. Anonymous Public Chatting
 Users can send messages in a designated channel **completely anonymously**, with an optional pseudonym and custom profile image.
+Just right click and message and click on Apps and start chatting anonymously.
 ![Anonymous Chat Feature](https://github.com/vmpyre/Project-V/blob/main/anon-chat/anon-chat-1.png)

 ---